Rafaela-Wetzel/sticky-donuts/README.md

 # UX

-The purpose of the homepage is to present and advertise the café and its offerings as well as provide necessary information on how to get in touch and find the café to attract customers.
+## User Stories

+A homepage visitor might want to have answers to the following questions:

+- What does the café have to offer?
+- What types of donuts and drinks are available?
+- How do the donuts look like?
+- What is the quality of the donuts / how are they made?
+- What are the ingredients of the donuts?
+- Can I eat something there despite being coeliac or having certain allergies?
+- What are their Social Media channels?
+- Where is the café located?
+- What are the opening times?
+- How can I get in touch with the café owners?

 The target group is people who...

 - follow a plant-based diet
 - enjoy sweet culinary delights
 - like to spend time in cozy cafés

-I wanted to create a homepage that was simple and beautiful in design, with no distracting or overwhelming elements, accessible and easy to navigate.

-### User Stories

 ## Strategy

+The goal was to create a homepage that was simple and beautiful in design, with no distracting or overwhelming elements; welcoming, accessible and easy to navigate.

 ## Scope

+The scope of the homepage is to present and advertise the café and its offerings as well as provide necessary information on how to get in touch and find the café to attract customers.

 ## Structure

+The homepage presents its information on a single scrolling page with four sections:

+1. <b>Delicious Vegan Donuts in Leipzig:</b>
+Presents the most important information - what does the café have to offer (vegan homemade donuts), where is it located (Leipzig-Plagwitz) and a hint to the donut and drinks section below.
+2. <b>Our Donuts:</b>
+Shows the variety of different donuts both in text and pictures.
+Highlights the donut of the month and offers transparency regarding allergens.
+3. <b>Drinks:</b>
+Mentions the three available main drink categories: specials, tea and coffee.
+Lists different types and flavors within those categories.
+4. <b>Contact:</b>
+Is divided into three subsections.
+   - <i><b>Where to find us:</b></i>
+   Shows an embedded Google map, the café address, phone number & email address as well as a flag icon to welcome queer people
+   - <i><b>Opening times:</b></i>
+   Shows the opening times within a table
+   - <i><b>Get in touch:</b></i>
+   Provides a contact form where the user has to enter name, email address and a message

+There is a sticky header at the top that accompanies the user wherever on the homepage they are, making it easy to navigate back and forth.
+Furthermore, the homepage is fully responsive to different screen sizes.

 ## Skeleton